vlexaega/project3-untitled/README.md

 - The Vite PWA documentation was very helpful to understand how to configure our page into a progressive web app.
 Here is a link for the webpage: https://vite-pwa-org.netlify.app/guide/.
 - Used the tutorial 'Coding Shorts: Using the Vite PWA Plug-in' by Shawn Wildermuth to get started with the process, available here: https://www.youtube.com/watch?v=YSGLw4T8BgQ.
-- Learned about favicons from an article titled 'What Is a Favicon, Why Is It Important, and How Do I Add One?' by Jay Kang, available here: https://www.seoptimer.com/blog/what-is-a-favicon/.
+- We learned about favicons from an article titled 'What Is a Favicon, Why Is It Important, and How Do I Add One?' by Jay Kang, available here: https://www.seoptimer.com/blog/what-is-a-favicon/.
 - The following site helped me convert an image into a favicon with all the necessary files: https://favicon.io/favicon-converter/.
-- I was able to make an image with a transparent background through Adobe Express: https://www.adobe.com/express/feature/image/transparent-background.
+- We were able to make an image with a transparent background through Adobe Express: https://www.adobe.com/express/feature/image/transparent-background.

 Collaborators
 - Calvin Roberts